Linuxfabrik/monitoring-plugins/check-plugins/nextcloud-version/README.rst

 With this plugin you can check if the installed Nextcloud version is EOL.
 Does not care about patch levels.

 The check has to run on the Nextcloud server itself.
-It uses ``sudo -u #48 /path/to/nextcloud/occ config:list`` to get the installed version and therefore requires access to the Nextcloud installation directory.
+It uses ``sudo -u $OWNER /path/to/nextcloud/occ config:list`` to get the installed version and therefore requires access to the Nextcloud installation directory.

 Fact Sheet